mustafa-kapadia1483/Conquering-Responsive-Layouts-by-Kevin-Powell-21-Days-Challenge/README.md

 ## Day 12 Flexbox Challenge 4:
 Landing Page creation challenge for desktop size.
 Learnt how to use flex grow and shrink effectively also how to make alternating cloumns layout by styling even and odd through nth-of-child differently and modifiying the order property of the flex items.
 Made the header responsive using vmin and vmax units for font-sizes.

+## Day 13/14 No Challenge:
+No challenge or course videos, saw the max(), min(), clamp() functionality in Kevin's YouTube videos.
+When and how to use them effectively in css for creating responsive layouts.